-In 2019 Valery Gerasimov outlined that military strategy has evolved from that of annihilation, attrition, to those of global war, nuclear deterrence, and strategies premised on indirect actions.
-In Gerasimov's view the U.S. has been working on offensive concepts such as 'global strike' and 'multisphere battle,' utilizing technologies of 'color revolutions' and 'soft power.'
-The military and nonmilitary intersect in Russian views on US strategy, and have been described by Gerasimov as a "trojan horse" strategy.
-In Russian military conception, the US will employ political warfare to mobilize the protest potential of the population, leveraging a
+In 2019, Gerasimov outlined that military strategy has evolved from that of annihilation and attrition to global war, nuclear deterrence, and strategies premised on indirect actions.
+In Gerasimov's view, the US has been working on offensive concepts such as "global strike" and "multisphere battle," using technologies of "color revolutions" and "soft power."
+The military and nonmilitary intersect in Russian views on US strategy, and have been described by Gerasimov as a "Trojan horse" strategy.
+In Russian military conception, the US will employ political warfare to mobilize the protest potential of the population, leveraging a fifth-column

-Valery Gerasimov's speech.
-Ibid.
+68 Valery Gerasimov's speech.